Code Monkey home page Code Monkey logo

 Logging Issues

 Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
-If your issue doesn't exist yet, try to make sure you provide as much information as possible to us so we can help you sooner.
-It’s helpful if you include information like:
+If your issue doesn't exist yet, provide as much information as possible so we can better help you.
+Include the information requested by the appropriate issue template.

 Documentation

-React Native for Windows has it's own separate documentation site where Windows and macOS specific information, like API docs and blog updates live.
+React Native has great documentation.
+React Native for Windows adds its own separate Windows and macOS documentation for desktop platform information like API docs and blog updates.

 Examples